numericalalgorithmsgroup/pybobyqa/docs/index.rst

 If you are interested in solving least-squares minimization problems, you may wish to try `DFO-LS <https://github.com/numericalalgorithmsgroup/dfols>`_, which has the same features as Py-BOBYQA (plus some more), and exploits the least-squares problem structure, so performs better on such problems.

-**New feature: global optimization (July 2018)!** Py-BOBYQA now has a heuristic for global optimization (see :doc:`userguide` for details).
+**New feature: global optimization heuristic (July 2018)!** Py-BOBYQA now has a heuristic for global optimization (see :doc:`userguide` for details).
 As this is a heuristic, there are no guarantees it will find a global minimum, but it is more likely to escape local minima if there are better values nearby.

 Py-BOBYQA is released under the GNU General Public License.
 Please `contact NAG <http://www.nag.com/content/worldwide-contact-information>`_ for alternative licensing.